Delivering Your Wheelchair Accessible Vehicle

-Before we carry out the handover, we’ll remove the protective film we’ve fitted on your steering wheel and use disinfectant wipes or spray to clean all areas of your mobility car we’ve come into contact with.
+Before we carry out the handover, we’ll remove the protective cover we’ve fitted on your steering wheel and use disinfectant wipes or spray to clean all areas of your mobility car we’ve come into contact with.
 This includes anything we might have touched such as the steering wheel, gear stick, indicators and door handles.
 In order to limit our contact, where we would usually show you how the interior features of the vehicle work, we would ask you to refer to the manufacturer’s handbook.
 Or, if there’s anything specific you’d like to know, we can explain its function from a distance while you trial this yourself.

 Your mobility driver will demonstrate how to use the accessible parts of your vehicle and wipe down anything they’ve touched.
 They’ll then watch from a safe distance as you and your family member or appointed carer enter the vehicle in your wheelchair via the ramp or lift and use the restraints, electric winch (if you have one) and seatbelt.
 Once you’re happy and confident with your new car, you can inspect it to ensure it’s up to the high standard you can expect.

 If you’re a Motability customer, you’re required to sign and date the PIN Authority Form to confirm that you accept the vehicle and are happy with its condition on delivery.
 To ensure we don’t break social distancing rules, we’ll ask that you complete this form (which you should have received from us in the post) and leave it in an agreed safe space for our driver or in your return vehicle.